Close

 TDS/TCS Returns Late Filing Penalty

-No matter how punctual you are, there can be scenarios where you are late for filing your TDS/TCS return.
+No matter how punctual you are, there can be scenarios where you are late for filing your TDS/TCS returns.
 In that case, you are required to abide by the penalty rules set by the Income Tax Department.
-Take a look at the penalties for late filing of TDS/TCS returns:
+Take a look at the TDS late payment penalty:

 Suppose you fail to pay to the Central Government’s credit.
 In that case, you can be punished with harsh imprisonment for a time not less than three months and not more than seven years with a penalty for the tax deducted at source as necessary by or under the requirements of Chapter XVII-B.